Paul Humphreys: Reformation

-In 2005 McCluskey and Humphreys reunited OMD for a gig on German TV.
+In 2005, McCluskey and Humphreys reunited OMD for a gig on German TV.
 They decided to reform OMD which McCluskey had continued with from 1989 until winding up the band in 1996 disillusioned by the prevalence of Britpop.
 2007 finally saw the return of OMD in their classic line-up on stage and they have toured extensively since having received an enthusiastic and warm welcome.
 2010 saw the release of Humphreys' first studio album with OMD for 24 years, titled History of Modern.
 Next studio album English Electric (2013) featured a lead vocal from Humphreys on the track "Stay with Me".
 Humphreys also sang lead on the single "What Have We Done", taken from the studio album The Punishment of Luxury (2017).

 Other projects

 Humphreys continued to write and record with Holmes and Cooper under the name the Listening Pool.
-This project met with little commercial success, though an album, Still Life, was released.
+This project met with little commercial success, though a studio album, Still Life (1994), was released.
 The sound was less directly electronic than even later OMD and is in marked contrast to the later sound of Onetwo and the reformed OMD.

 By the late 1990s, Humphreys was performing OMD setlists once more.
 "Paul Humphreys from OMD", in which Humphreys performed McCluskey-sung material as well as his own songs, was still active as of 2001.

-In 1996 Humphreys began a songwriting collaboration with German musician Claudia Brücken, who was formerly singer of the band Propaganda.
+In 1996, Humphreys began a songwriting collaboration with German musician Claudia Brücken, who was formerly lead vocalist of the band Propaganda.
 They recorded and performed live under the name Onetwo from 2004 (the duo was nameless when they began performing in 2000) until their separation in March 2013.

 Instruments

 Humphreys' main instruments are electronic keyboards.
-With OMD, he made use of a wide range of these including the Korg M-500 Micro Preset monophonic analog synthesizer, polyphonic analogue synthesizers such as the Sequential Circuits Prophet-5 and the Korg Trident, the electromechanical tape-sampling instrument known as the mellotron, electronic organs such as the Vox Jaguar, and digital sampling keyboards such as the E-mu Emulator and Fairlight CMI.
+With OMD, he made use of a wide range of these including the Korg M-500 Micro Preset monophonic analog synthesizer, polyphonic analogue synthesizers such as the Sequential Circuits Prophet-5 and the Korg Trident, the electromechanical tape-sampling instrument known as the Mellotron, electronic organs such as the Vox Jaguar, and digital sampling keyboards such as the E-mu Emulator and Fairlight CMI.
 Due to the restrictive nature of the equipment available to Humphreys and McCluskey they resorted to invention and innovation, which often defined their early sound.
 On the track "Souvenir" (1981) Humphreys used recordings of a choir tuning up to create the ethereal and fluttery choral effects which gave the song its original sound.

-More recently he predominantly uses Pro Tools software and a series of soft-synths for recording and writing, and a Roland Fantom keyboard for live work, largely using it as a sampling keyboard to faithfully reproduce the original sounds.
+More recently he predominantly uses Pro Tools software and a series of soft synths for recording and writing, and a Roland Fantom keyboard for live work, largely using it as a sampling keyboard to faithfully reproduce the original sounds.
 When recreating the original OMD sounds of the 1980s he had to resort to buying synthesisers off eBay.

 Humphreys is a self-taught musician and in the first years of OMD he built his own electronic sound making equipment.
 The group's first synthesiser, the Korg M-500 Micro Preset was purchased through a catalogue belonging to Andy McCluskey's mother.